Starbucks unions: Industrial Workers of the World

 In 2004, Industrial Workers of the World (IWW or wobblies) led a grassroots campaign called "Starbucks Workers Union" in which workers across a number of cities, including Chicago, Illinois and New York City started organizing unions.
 The IWW, which works outside the mainstream American labor movement, intended to prove that unions could break into the fast food industry.
 In New York City in 2006, four Manhattan stores ran an unsuccessful union drive with the campaign.
 The workers cited unlivable wages and difficulty securing enough hours to earn health benefits.
-The campaigns led to a series of National Labor Relations Board (NLRB) cases that uncovered how corporate executives coordinated to fill union-supporting stores with anti-union hires.
+The campaigns led to a series of NLRB cases that uncovered how corporate executives coordinated to fill union-supporting stores with anti-union hires.

 In 2008, the NLRB found that during the campaign, Starbucks committed 30 labor violations, including unlawfully terminating and threatening to discharge other union organizers to ward off union activity, unlawful surveillance and interrogation, and prohibiting the workers from discussing the union on their breaks.
 Starbucks denied any wrongdoing, and one charge that an employee was fired for organizing, to be rehired with back pay, was reversed on appeal.
 A 2007 complaint to the Occupational Safety and Health Administration about animal and insect infestation found other violations but no health hazards.

 Barista Erik Forman at the Mall of America 1 Starbucks in Bloomington, MN was fired and then reinstated in 2008 under an NLRB settlement of a complaint of being fired for organizing.
 In a 2019 Philadelphia union drive, the company fired two organizing employees, which the labor board ruled unlawful.
 Starbucks appealed the verdict.
 In June 2021, the company was again found to have been engaged in certain unfair labor practices in the case.

 Canada

-When 12 stores and a distribution plant in British Columbia unionized in the mid-1990s, Starbucks extended the contract to non-union stores to mitigate unionization incentives, which it tried to undo in the subsequent contract.
+When 12 stores and a distribution plant in Vancouver, British Columbia unionized in the late-1990s with Canadian Auto Workers, Starbucks extended the contract to non-union stores to mitigate unionization incentives, which it tried to undo in the subsequent contract.
 Western Canada union representation ended in the mid-2000s.
 More Starbucks stores unionized in Canada.
 A Quebec City store briefly unionized in 2009 through the IWW.

 In August 2020, a Victoria store joined United Steelworkers as the only unionized store in the country.
 Among their top grievances were COVID-19 pandemic safety precautions.
 They signed a three-year agreement in 2021.

+Starting in 2023, with a store in Waterloo joining the United Steelworkers union, Ontario became the third Canadian province to have unionized locations.
+This breakthrough was followed with rapid expansion in the following year, with successful union votes in Kitchener, Ajax, and Toronto.